arangodb/docs/3.11/programs-arangod-query.md

 <small>Introduced in: v3.11.0</small>

-`--query.log-failed-queries value`
+`--query.log-failed value`

-When set to *true*, will log all failed AQL queries to the server log.
+When set to *true*, will log **all** failed AQL queries to the server log.
 This option can be used during development, or to catch unexpected failed queries in production.
 The option is turned off by default.

+<small>Introduced in: v3.11.0</small>

+`--query.max-artefact-log-length value`

+This option determins the maximum length of logged query strings and bind parameter values.
+This allows truncating overly long query strings and bind parameter values to a reasonable length in logfiles.
+The default value is **4096** bytes.

 ## Requiring `WITH` statements